cloudfoundry/stratos/docs/development.md

 Component Name | Description
 ---------------|------------
-about-app | Provides an "about" view for the Console app-core | Contains core funtionality, such as login and navigation app-framework | Providers a set of UI widgets and utilities app-theme | Style information for the app-framework cloud-foundry | All Cloud Foundry specific code cloud-foundry-hosting | Specific component used for hosting the Console as an app in a single cloud foundry endpoints-dashboard | Manage Console endpoints, specifically cloud foundry's.
-The inclusion allows additional cloud foundry endpoints to be added suse-branding | Overrides styles to show the Console with SUSE branding
+about-app | Provides an "about" view for the Console app-core | Contains core functionality, such as login and navigation app-framework | Providers a set of UI widgets and utilities app-theme | Style information for the app-framework cloud-foundry | All Cloud Foundry specific code cloud-foundry-hosting | Specific component used for hosting the Console as an app in a single Cloud Foundry endpoints-dashboard | Manage Console endpoints, specifically Cloud Foundry's.
+The inclusion allows additional Cloud Foundry endpoints to be added suse-branding | Overrides styles to show the Console with SUSE branding

 ### Component architecture